-The experimental task was to match the trochaic and iambic blends to definitions which create a difference in positional faithfulness, such as coordinating vs. right-headed definitions, as shown in (6).
+The experimental task was to match the trochaic and iambic blends to definitions which imply different morphosyntactic structures in the input, and which therefore create a difference in positional faithfulness (as in the segmental experiment, participants were not explicitly asked about morphosyntactic structures).
+An example where the morphosyntactic difference is a coordinating versus a right-headed structure is shown in 6.